 Combine the Meringue and the Dry Ingredients

-All at once put the entire bowl of almond flour and powdered sugar into the meringue.
-Yes - it looks like it will never combine.
-It will, and you don't have to be careful about mixing.
+- Combine the wet and the dry in about 3 stages.
+I think it's easier to scoop from the wide shallow bowl, so I add the meringue to the flour mixture.
+You don't have to be careful about mixing.
 Go for a lava consistency - the batter should ooze down from the spatula and slowly self-incorporate.
-With a rubber spatula, scrape the side of the bowl, fold through the middle, smush down, turn the bowl, repeat.
-It takes 30 - 50 strokes until the lava comes.
+It takes 30 - 50 strokes until the lava forms.
 If you don't knock enough air out of the batter the shells will have a foot but be hollow up top.
 Stop before you get pancake/crepe batter.

 Pipe them Out